safeboxnetwork/framework-scheduler/development/white_paper.md

 It is important to emphasize that Safebox does not aim to be just another software installer solution or yet another cloud‑based storage service.
 Our goal is to create a well‑manageable, easy‑to‑understand software platform that enables users to build their own data storage infrastructure, providing solutions equivalent to those of large providers, but without their disadvantages.
 The main characteristics of the Safebox platform are the following:
 </p>

-**Can be used without a subscription –**<p align="justify">The Safebox platform can be used without a subscription, as its core features are fully available without any ongoing fees.
+<p align="justify"><b>**Can be used without a subscription –</b>The Safebox platform can be used without a subscription, as its core features are fully available without any ongoing fees.
 Users can install and manage services, store and access data locally, and access their data over the local network without any subscription.
 </p>

 <p align="justify">
 Another built‑in default software solution, backup and recovery, is also available without any subscription, with the limitation that its capabilities cannot extend beyond the boundaries of the local network.
 This ensures that users have full control over their data and services without being tied to a specific provider or service plan.
 </p>

-### Remote access
+### Remote access (only available with subscription)

 <p align="justify">
 The remote access service is one of the most important features of the Safebox platform, enabling users to securely access their data and services from anywhere in the world.
 This function provides practically the same level of convenience and accessibility as the cloud‑based services of major providers, without requiring users to share their data with third parties.
 Remote access operates over encrypted data streams, leveraging TCP‑based routing proxy technology, which ensures the security and integrity of data during transmission.
 One of its key characteristics is that users’ computers do not only become remote endpoints, but from the very beginning the first publicly trusted certificates are also created directly on their own machines.
 The generated certificates are stored locally in a verifiable way, and later, at any time, the issued certificates can be monitored and checked during data stream usage.